Mr-Vegit/DekiAnime/README.md

-STEP 2 : ***Edit .env file and add mongodb url , port , and session key in it***
+STEP 2: ***Edit .env file and add MongoDB URL, port, and session key in it***

-STEP 3 : start the server!
+STEP 3: start the server!

 ```sh